eastmaels/steemblog.github.io/_posts/account/justyy/2018-09-07_the-programmers-dont-usually-work-over-weekend.md

 - - -

-This page is synchronized from the post: [The Programmers Dont usually work over weekend](https://steemit.com/@justyy/the-programmers-dont-usually-work-over-weekend)
+This page is synchronized from the post: ['The Programmers Dont usually work over weekend'](https://steemit.com/@justyy/the-programmers-dont-usually-work-over-weekend)